 Why is Expedition Everest One of the Fastest Rides at Disney World?

 At 199.5 ft and a drop of 80 ft, this yeti will deliver what you come for!
 Guests reach speeds of 50 MPH and can hit 3 Gs.

-Normally, I would say do the Single Rider Line for this even when Disney Fastpass+ was available.
-If you are a first timer, I would say if the wait in standby is doable, go for it!
+Normally, I would say do the Single Rider Line for this even if Disney Genie+ is available.
+If you are a first-timer, I would say if the wait in standby is doable, go for it!

 The immense detail that Rohde and his team put into the authenticity of the culture it showcases is to be appreciated.